Pat Moloney FSDC

 She later studied Design Education at the Royal College of Art and was awarded an MA in the History of Dress and Textiles at Winchester School of Art.

-She played a pivotal role in the development of the Distance Learning Textile courses for the Open College of the Arts, writing course books and developing the BA Textile programme.
+She played a pivotal role in the development of the Distance Learning Textile courses for the Open College of the Arts from its's inception in 1988, writing course books and as course leader, developing the BA Textile programme.

 Throughout her teaching career she has always maintained her own practice, at first as a freelance designer for Industry and in later years as a Textile Artist.